ops-catalog/specification/docs/whyoca.md

 🤝 <span class="highlight">Federated Data Management and Powerful APIs:</span> We believe in the power of collaboration.
 Ops Catalog fosters federated data management and equips you with robust APIs, ensuring seamless connectivity and accessibility.
 Owners own and manage their data.

-✨ <span class="highlight">Ops Catalog:</span> Tailored for Your Team: Ops Catalog seamlessly integrates into your organizational setup, offering unparalleled flexibility.
+✨ <span class="highlight">Tailored for Your Team:</span> Ops Catalog seamlessly integrates into your organizational setup, offering unparalleled flexibility.
 Run multiple Ops Catalogs without sacrificing visibility – each team can have its own, and a single catalog can effortlessly aggregate data from others.
 It's the agility your operations crave and the simplicity your teams deserve.
 Elevate your organizational dynamics with Ops Catalog – where adaptability meets simplicity! 🚀💻✨

 🎮 <span class="highlight">Built-in Gamification:</span> We're making work fun!
 Ops Catalog introduces gamification to keep your teams engaged and motivated.
 Watch productivity soar as tasks become challenges and milestones turn into victories.